gggliuye/gggliuye.github.io/Work/Diary/index.md

 If I made ORBSLAM with IMU, I can also save the keyframes and all its points, then import into a VINS system (as they all use edge points and Brief descriptors). **That is a better way !!!**

+# 2019/09/18

+I talked with our algrithme engineers this morning, I found that we really need to talk to share our work, our knowledges and our perspective of our project.
+It may be difficult to understand each other, while I will try my best to learn and be modest to our people's opinions.

+Also, I talked with one of our manager about our current projects.
+He said that we have a lots of projects currently working with.
+Pop art show is the one with highest priority.
+This is my main project too, which is AR art show about the recent POP art.
+And an another one with high priority is to travel on a car while enjoying foreign scenes.
+We have already sent some people to europe to take video( from about august this year).

 [BACK](../)